monome/docs/docs/modular/ansible/cycles.md

 Presets are written to flash, and the most recently used preset will be loaded upon power-up.

 It is possible to backup all your presets as part of the module's firmware; see [modular firmware updates](/docs/modular/update/).
-Ansible can also save and load presets directly to a USB disk, see [below](#usb-disk-mode).
+Ansible can also save and load presets directly to a USB disk, see [here](/docs/modular/ansible#usb-disk-mode).